-Note that SuperMicro has its proprietary algorithm for controlling fan speeds, which are different from the one used by Dell PowerEdge servers.
-For example, when there is a sharp change in server power, unlike Dell PowerEdge servers that start spinning fans at the maximum speed (possibly to avoid potential catastrophic consequences), we do not see a high noise energy spike for SuperMicro servers in Fig. 18(d); instead, SuperMicro servers tend to moderately increase the fan speed (hence noise energy) at first and, only after a sustained higher power, increase the fan speed to accommodate cooling needs.
-Nonetheless, the basic intuition still holds: with a higher server power, more cold air is needed, thus making the server run cooling fans at a higher speed and generate more noise.
-Although the absolute value of actual noise energy can vary with different server models, our attack strategy utilizes the relative noise levels (Section 4.4): with a higher noise, a consolidated noise source is more likely, albeit not guaranteed, to have a higher power consumption.
+instead, SuperMicro servers tend to moderately increase the fan speed (hence noise energy) at first and, only after a sustained higher power, increase the fan speed to accommodate necessary cooling needs for that power level.
+Nonetheless, the basic intuition still holds: with a higher server power, more cold air is needed, thus running cooling fans at a higher speed and making more noise.
+Although the absolute value of actual noise energy can vary with different server models, our attack strategy utilizes the relative noise levels (Section 4.4): with a higher noise, a consolidated noise source is more likely (albeit not guaranteed) to have a higher power consumption, which results in a higher timing accuracy than random attacks as well as microphone-based attacks.